 Potential producing reservoirs from Lower Cretaceous to Lower Tertiary are stratigraphically above the Kimmeridgian source rock super highway.
 PGS 3D data delineates play fairways from the Orphan Basin in the north to the Jeanne d’Arc Basin in the south.
 PGS 2D data is available for regional interpretation and basin analysis.

 The existing fields and discoveries are often drilled into rotated fault blocks in the older section and adjacent to tilted half grabens.

 GeoStreamer provides broadband data, which is reliable for structural interpretation, seismic attributes and rock property analysis.
 The rift section is well-defined and seismic attributes in the Tertiary section make identifying stratigraphy and possible fluid effects very easy with the reliability of the broadband data.
 Recent work on seismic attributes has demonstrated fan geometries in the younger section of the Orphan basin and the northern portion of the Flemish Pass basin.

-The PGS datasets will be helpful in identifying all the necessary petroleum system elements contained in the underexplored basins and provide the ability to tie to discoveries in the producing basins.
+The data will be helpful in identifying all the necessary petroleum system elements contained in the underexplored basins and provide the ability to tie to discoveries in the producing basins.